 5 Ways Water Can Damage Tile Floors

 Weather can cause intense and unpredictable water damage.
 One heavy downpour can result in severe flash floods.
 Moisture that infiltrates improperly sealed grout will loosen all surrounding tiles.

 Flooding from a Faulty Dishwasher

 If the door lock on your dishwasher fails, water can pour out from the front of your machine.
 Similarly, components connecting the drain line to the motor can malfunction.
 This will cause a water leak near the back of the appliance.
-To prevent water from leaking through your tile floors, you will need to deactivate your dishwater immediately when you discover a leak in your kitchen.
-This results in substantial water leaking from behind your appliance.
+If your dishwasher is leaking water on your tile floors, you will need to deactivate your system immediately when you discover a leak in your kitchen.
+This issue can cause a substantial water leak behind your appliance.